 Child Refuses to Visit

-Problems regarding child custody and visitation are an unfortunate experience that most divorced parents face, even after an amicable divorce.
-It is almost inevitably the case that a child, at some point in time, will refuse to visit with the other parent.
+Children's problems regarding child custody and visitation are unfortunate experiences that most divorced parents face, even after an amicable divorce.
+It is almost inevitably the case that a child will refuse to visit with the other parent at some point in time.
 If this occurs, it often places the custodial parent in a very uncomfortable position.
-This in turn leads the custodial parent to query: "Do I make them go, or do I side with my child and let her skip the visitation?
+This, in turn, leads the custodial parent to query: "Do I make them go, or do I side with my child and let her skip the visitation?
 What should I do?"

-It is always important to listen to your child's feelings and opinions concerning visitation, but it is equally important for your child to spend quality time with both parents.
-Even though there may be times that your child would rather not visit with his or her other parent, if visitation is ordered by a court, it is not optional.
-Visitation as it is ordered by a court must be complied with.
+It is always important to listen to your child's feelings and opinions concerning visitation, but it is equally essential for your child to spend quality time with both parents.
+Even though there may be times that your child would prefer not to visit with his or her other parent, if a court orders visitation, it is not optional.
+Visitation must be complied with as ordered by the court.

-On the other hand, if your child is simply dissatisfied with the other parent, or does not particularly like the other parents company, this is not ideal, but it is not sufficient to deny the other parent visitation.
-If your child has complaints about visitation, suggest that he or she discuss them with the other parent.
-If your child is not able to articulate the complaints, you should consider conveying the message for him or her.
-Remember that your child's perceptions may not be totally objective, so do not accuse the other parent of wrongdoing.
-Simply convey your child's concerns and work with the other parent to find a solution.
+If your child is simply dissatisfied with the other parent or does not particularly like the other parent's company, this is not ideal.
+Still, it is not sufficient to deny the other parent's visitation.
+If your child has complaints about visitation, suggest that they discuss them with the other parent.
+If your child cannot articulate the complaints, you should consider conveying the message.
+Remember that your child's perceptions may not be objective, so do not accuse the other parent of wrongdoing.
+Convey your child's concerns and work with the other parent to find a solution.

-In addition to speaking to your child about why he or she does not wish to visit the other parent, you should also reassure your child that she is loved by both parents and that visitation is simply a way to ensure the she will always have the love and support of both parents.
-This explanation that visitation is meant to serve her best interests may be helpful in persuading your child to resume the normal visitation schedule.
+In addition to speaking to your child about why he or she does not wish to visit the other parent, you should also reassure your child that both parents love her and that visitation is simply a way to ensure she will always have the love and support of both parents.